theweiweiway/pueprint/README.md

 ## What is it?

-A Flutter package to make flows and page layouts easy to style.
+A Flutter package to make flows and pages easy to style.

 _Why Pueprint?
 Because it stands for Page + Blueprint, which combines to Pueprint! 💩💩_